Find the Best Health Insurance for Your Client

 Both independent health insurance agents and brokers represent multiple companies.
 The difference is that while health insurance agents work on behalf of those companies, a health insurance brokerage works on behalf of the consumer.

-What are the distinct types of health insurance available through EMG?
+What are the four categories of health insurance available through EMG?